 About Fifth Third

-Fifth Third Bancorp is a diversified financial services company headquartered in Cincinnati, Ohio and the indirect parent company of Fifth Third Bank, an Ohio-chartered bank.
+Fifth Third Bancorp is a diversified financial services company headquartered in Cincinnati, Ohio and the indirect parent company of Fifth Third Bank, National Association, an Ohio-chartered bank.
 As of December 31, 2018, Fifth Third had $146 billion in assets and operated 1,121 full-service Banking Centers and 2,419 ATMs with Fifth Third branding in Ohio, Kentucky, Indiana, Michigan, Illinois, Florida, Tennessee, West Virginia, Georgia and North Carolina.
 In total, Fifth Third provides its customers with access to approximately 52,000 fee-free ATMs across the United States.
 Fifth Third operates four main businesses: Commercial Banking, Branch Banking, Consumer Lending and Wealth & Asset Management.
 Fifth Third is among the largest money managers in the Midwest and, as of December 31, 2018, had $356 billion in assets under care, of which it managed $37 billion for individuals, corporations and not-for-profit organizations through its Trust and Registered Investment Advisory businesses.
 Investor information and press releases can be viewed at www.53.com.
 Fifth Third’s common stock is traded on the Nasdaq® Global Select Market under the symbol “FITB.”
 Fifth Third Bank was established in 1858.
-Deposit and Credit products are offered by Fifth Third Bank.
-Member FDIC.
+Deposit and Credit products are offered by Fifth Third Bank, National Association, Member FDIC.